 Where to watch Savage X Fenty Show Vol. 2

-Before I get into the details of the show (and part 17 of me fangirling of Rhianna), I should point out that the show is available to be streamed now on Amazon Prime.
+Before I get into the details of the show (and part 17 of me fangirling of Rihanna), I should point out that the show is available to be streamed now on Amazon Prime.
 I know that Amazon is the evil billionaire conglomerate we are all trying to avoid, but you could just find someone else who already has an account and get their log on deets, then you can bear witness to the joyous extravaganza that is the Fenty show volume 2.

 Besides a smorgasbord of generically beautiful, diverse, varied, gorgeous women who are graceful and edgy and completely engaging, the show also hosts familiar faces such as Lizzo, Bella Hadid, Paris Hilton and Demi Moore.
 The only common denominator between all the women is the fact that they are breathtaking, otherwise, we are seeing almost every body type and various skin colours on the runway.
 It goes without saying that this is a hugely important statement in terms of encouraging body positivity and inclusivity.
-Rhianna is using her platform to do wonderful things.
+Rihanna is using her platform to do wonderful things.

 Since the full-length film of the show dropped, the internet has been blowing up.
-Rhianna managed to pull off a show that would have been breathtaking pre-covid.
+Rihanna managed to pull off a show that would have been breathtaking pre-covid.
 But in the current climate, it’s even more impressive.
 The neon, sexy vibes are a total mood, but the part that is most interesting, exciting and encouraging is, as ever, the body-positive inclusivity.

 So often, then we think about beauty standards, we are thinking about women.
-Women’s bodies, women’s skin, women’s faces, women’s hair but what is remarkable about this collection is Rhianna’s use of male bodies to broaden the discourse around masculine beauty standards.
+Women’s bodies, women’s skin, women’s faces, women’s hair but what is remarkable about this collection is Rihanna’s use of male bodies to broaden the discourse around masculine beauty standards.
 She is working hard to cancel them.
 Twitter, the barometer for up to the minute pop culture commentary, demonstrates the massive impact that showing us diverse body types can have.

 The man and the body image that has perhaps sparked the most praise and commentary from the show is Steven G: